 Expense Eligibility/Use of funds:

-1. Do I need prior OCE approval if I intend to use OCE fund for trips to conferences outside Canada?
+1. Do I need prior Ontario Centres of Excellence (OCE) approval if I intend to use OCE fund for trips to conferences outside Ontario?

-Yes.
-Travel outside Canada is not an eligible expense for some of OCE programs.
-Please provide relevant justification such as purpose of the trip, estimated cost, date and destination to avoid delay in the approval of your application.
-Also, note that your airline ticket must be purchased at the lowest rate available.
+Also, please note that your airline ticket must be purchased at the lowest rate available.
 If you require clarification, please consult OCE prior to submitting your application

 2. What percentage of capital expenditure is allowed in a project budget?

 There is no allowable capital expenditure.
 OCE approves capital expenditure on a case-by-case basis and only if capital expenditures are eligible per the specific program’s eligible expenses list.

 Only prorated amounts of the capital expenditure are eligible (based upon the project duration period relative to useful life of the asset) unless otherwise indicated on the program’s eligible expenses list.

 Applicants are advised to provide detailed justification and calculation of prorated amount for such expenses on their application.